TartejBrothers/Finark-Contests/README.md

 ---

-- This project has a frontend and backend set; the backend has been deployed and the API can be used to find the contests.
+- This project has a frontend and backend set, the backend has been deployed and the API can be used to find the contests.

 ## Technologies Used